Francisco Vargas (Mexican boxer): WBC super featherweight champion

 Serving as the co-main event to the highly anticipated Miguel Cotto vs. Canelo Álvarez event on November 21, 2015, Vargas faced WBC super featherweight champion Takashi Miura.
-Miura and Vargas stole the show and received unanimous "Fight of the Year" nods from Sports Illustrated, ESPN, The Bleacher Report, USA TODAY’s Boxing Junkie, The Sweet Science and Boxing Scene.
-The action packed fight featured knockdowns, great performances and a lot of heart from two of boxing’s’ most respected warriors.
+Miura and Vargas both performed well and received unanimous "Fight of the Year" nods from Sports Illustrated, ESPN, The Bleacher Report, USA TODAY’s Boxing Junkie, The Sweet Science and Boxing Scene.
 Vargas claimed the world title via ninth-round technical knockdown over Miura after suffering a knockdown during the fourth round.
-ESPN.com called the fight “the most dramatic comeback since the late Diego Corrales used a legendary 10th-round rally to stop Jose Luis Castillo and unify lightweight titles in 2005."
+ESPN called the fight “the most dramatic comeback since the late Diego Corrales used a legendary 10th-round rally to stop Jose Luis Castillo and unify lightweight titles in 2005."

 It was announced in March 2016 that Vargas would be defending his title on June 4 at the StubHub Center in Carson, California against former featherweight world champion Orlando Salido.
 A rematch clause was attached to the contract in case Salido defeated Vargas.
 In what was described as another "Fight of the Year" candidate, Salido and Vargas fought to a 12-round majority draw.
 Two judges had it 114-114 whilst the third had it 115-113 for Vargas, who as a result retained his WBC title.
 Both fighters thought they had done enough to take the decision.
 The fight was shown on HBO’s Boxing After Dark which averaged 833,000 viewers and hit a peak of 954,000 viewers.

 On December 2, 2016, it was announced that Vargas and Miguel Berchelt would meet on January 29, 2017, at the Fantasy Springs Casino in Indio, California for the Vargas' WBC title.
 Vargas and Berchelt traded punches in the early rounds, with cuts from Vargas' previous fights with Takashi Miura and Orlando Salido re-opening.
 On the latter rounds, Vargas started to slowly fade and Berchelt started to dominate the defending champion.
 The referee stopped the fight with 2:19 minutes elapsed in the round 11.
 According to CompuBox Stats, Vargas landed 330 of 1032 punches thrown (32%) and Berchelt landed 430 of his 947 thrown (45%).
 Vargas stated he lost the fight due to cuts and would eventually want a rematch.